McEwenTito/my_restuarant/FactoryBoy.md

 django-admin startproject my_restaurant
 ```

-This will create a new directory called mysite containing your Django project files.
+This will create a new directory called my_restuarant containing your Django project files.

 ### 1.6 Create a new Django app

 To create a new Django app, run the following command:
 ```
-django-admin startapp myapp
+django-admin startapp restaurant
 ```
-This will create a new directory called myapp containing your Django app files.
+This will create a new directory called restuarant containing your Django app files.

 ### 1.7 Add your app to your project's settings